shubham170102/sora-2-video-app/README.md

 - **Video Generation**: Create videos from text prompts using sora-2 or sora-2-pro models
 - **Status Monitoring**: Poll and track video generation progress with live updates
 - **Asset Downloads**: Download videos, thumbnails, and spritesheets
-- **Reference Images**: Use images as the first frame for video generation
+- **Reference Images**: Use images as the first frame (Note: Beta feature, may not be available for all accounts)
 - **Video Remixing**: Create variations of existing videos
 - **Library Management**: List, filter, monitor, and delete videos